Capacity of Finite-State Channels with Delayed Feedback

 The DEC was studied in \cite{PfitserLDPC_memory_erasure, henry_dissertation, Sabag_UB_IT,Huleihel_Sabag_DB} and is a simplified version of the well-known dicode channel with additive white Gaussian noise.
 The operation of the DEC is illustrated in Fig. \ref{fig: DEC_operation}.
 The feedback capacity of the DEC was established in \cite{Sabag_UB_IT}, and is given in the theorem below.
 However, in the absence of feedback the capacity is still unknown. \begin{theorem}[\!\cite{Sabag_UB_IT}, Th.
 5] The feedback capacity of the DEC is

 for any channel parameter $p\in[0,1]$. \end{theorem}

 In the following theorem, we derive an upper bound on the delayed feedback capacity of the DEC for $p=0.5$.
-This bound serves as a novel upper bound on the feedforward capacity, and it also demonstrates that feedback does increase the capacity of the DEC for $p=0.5$. \begin{theorem} The capacity of the DEC with delayed feedback of two time instances is upper bounded by
+This bound serves as a novel upper bound on the feedforward capacity, and it also demonstrates that feedback does increase the capacity of the DEC for $p=0.5$ (as stated earlier in Theorem \ref{theorem: DEC}). \begin{theorem} The capacity of the DEC with delayed feedback of two time instances is upper bounded by

 \end{theorem} The proof of Theorem \ref{theorem: DEC_UB} is given in Appendix \ref{app: DEC}.
 The upper bound is derived by using a particular $Q$-graph with eight nodes, which is given within the proof of the theorem.